c6o/docs/content/guides/commands/intercept.md

 1. Modifies the existing Kubernetes Service resource to direct traffic to this proxy.

 > [!NOTE]
 > We try to minimize any modifications to your cluster, and revert all changes once finished.
-However, if any sessions close unexpectedly, run `czctl session close` to cleanup any leftover residue or reissue the same command with a --close flag.
+However, if any sessions close unexpectedly, run `czctl session close` to clean up any leftover residue or reissue the same command with a --close flag.

 ### Reverse Tunnel